kotynia/CSVtoSQL/README.md

 ~~~

 2. EXCEL Procesor get VALUES not CELL TEXT
-That is feature it means that if you have function for example a1+a2 = 4 CSVtoSQL will take VALUE = 4 not formula
+This is feature it means that if you have function for example a1+a2 = 4 CSVtoSQL will take VALUE = 4 not formula

 3. Creative usage
 CSVtoSQL could be used to generate any content for example simple web pages